claudiajerome07/Ecommerce-Follow-Along/README.md

 4. Create an Endpoint to Verify the Token

     1. Endpoint to verify the token and activate the user.

+## Milestone 8:

+1. Create the Card Component
+    1. Build a reusable card component.
+    2. Accept props for product details such as:
+        - Name
+        - Image
+        - Price

+2. Design the Homepage Layout
+    1. Implement a grid or flexbox layout.
+    2. Arrange multiple cards neatly for an aesthetically pleasing homepage display.

 Happy coding ❤️.